CrossTheRoadElec/Phoenix5-Documentation/source/ch05_PrepWorkstation.rst

 1. Basic comms checks
 2. Reading joystick data
-3. Generally required for enabling motor actuation (Phoenix Tuner provides an alternative).
+3. Generally required for enabling motor actuation (Phoenix Tuner Control features may require this, depending on setup).

-Important note regarding FRC 2019 C++ / Java.
+General Recommendations for FRC C++ / Java.
 ----------------------------------------------------------------------------------
-The FRC C++/Java standard distribution for 2019 is **quite different** than previous seasons.
-WPILIB has replaced the Eclipse-based development environment with Microsoft Visual Studio Code and GradleRIO.
+The FRC C++/Java standard distribution for 2020 is based on the Microsoft Visual Studio Code development environment with WPI extensions.

-This is a considerable change in both user experience and in implementation.
-If you are developing C++/Java FRC programs, we strongly recommend testing full deployment to your robot controller before installing Phoenix and porting previous season software.
+If you are not familiar with developing C++/Java FRC programs, we strongly recommend testing full deployment to your robot controller before installing Phoenix and porting previous season software.
 A recommended test is to:

 1. Create a project from scratch